-7. Eau Claire
+10. Eau Claire

 The university town of Eau Claire has a free-thinking flare, which makes it a fun place to visit.
 The town sits where the Chippewa and Eau Claire Rivers meet.
 Chances are likely that a music festival or outdoor event is happening whenever you decide to visit, since festivals and community gatherings are central to the small town.

-Eau Claire, like most of the small towns in Wisconsin are surrounded by nature, so enjoying the outdoors is easy.
+Eau Claire, like most of the small towns in Wisconsin is surrounded by nature, so enjoying the outdoors is easy.
 During the summer, take a tubing excursion down the Chippewa River Water Trail or plan an afternoon hiking or biking trip at Pinehurst Park, Lowes Creek County Park, or Mt.
 Simon Park.

 Fall is when color comes alive in Eau Claire and a great opportunity to pick apples from one of several orchards in town.
 In the winter, Eau Claire's many parks are open for snowshoeing, sledding, and ice-skating.